-Port City Notebook is written by Melynda Dovel Wilcox, who along with her husband David is a 27-year resident of Alexandria and the parent of twin daughters who are recent college graduates.
+Port City Notebook is written by Melynda Dovel Wilcox, who along with her husband David, is a 28-year resident of Alexandria.
+Their identical twin daughters are graduates of Alexandria City High School.
 Her notebook includes an eclectic mix of observations about topics of interest to Alexandria residents.

 She is a two-time past president of the Alexandria PTA Council, and has previously served as PTA president at George Mason Elementary and George Washington Middle School.
 She currently serves as President of the Board of Trustees of the Alexandria Symphony Orchestra, and was formerly vice-chair of Advocates for Alexandria Aquatics.
 She spent several years as an AVID tutor for Alexandria City Public Schools, and is also a freelance writer and editor.
+She recently completed an extensive history of Westminster Presbyterian Church (Alexandria) and the Civil Rights Movement.
 Her passions are yoga, reading, cooking and traveling with her family.

 In October 2015, Port City Notebook was named Fact Check of the Week by The Fact-Checking Project of the American Press Institute, an educational organization affiliated with the Newspaper Association of America.